Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Introduction

 \subsection{Schensted row insertion}

-\emph{Schensted row insertion} is an algorithm which takes as an input a tableau $\tableau$ and some letter $\letter$.
-The letter $\letter$ is inserted into the first row (i.e.,~the bottom row, the row with the index $0$) of $\tableau$ to the leftmost box which contains an entry which is strictly bigger than $\letter$.
+\emph{The Schensted row insertion} is an algorithm which takes as an input a tableau $\tableau$ and some number $\letter$.
+The number $\letter$ is inserted into the first row (that is,~the bottom row, the row with the index~$0$) of $\tableau$ to the~leftmost box which contains an entry which is strictly bigger than $\letter$.

-In the case when the row contains no entries which are bigger than $\letter$, the letter $\letter$ is inserted into the leftmost empty box in this row and the algorithm terminates.
+In the case when the row contains no entries which are bigger than~$\letter$, the~number~$\letter$ is inserted into the leftmost empty box in this row and the algorithm terminates.

-If, however, the letter $\letter$ is inserted into a box which was not empty, the previous content $\letter'$ of the box is \emph{bumped} into the second row (i.e.,~the row with the index $1$).
-This means that the algorithm is iterated but this time the letter $\letter'$ is inserted into the second row to the leftmost box which contains a number bigger than $\letter'$.
-If necessary, this is repeated until some letter is inserted into a previously empty box.
+If, however, the number $\letter$ is inserted into a box which was not empty, the~previous content $\letter'$ of the box is \emph{bumped} into the second row (that is, the~row with the index $1$).
+This means that the algorithm is iterated but this time the number $\letter'$ is inserted into the second row to the leftmost box which contains a number bigger than $\letter'$.
+We repeat these steps of row insertion and bumping until some number is inserted into a previously empty box.
 This process is illustrated on \cref{fig:RSKb,fig:RSKc}.
-The outcome of Schensted insertion is defined as the result of the aforementioned procedure; it will be denoted by $\tableau \leftarrow \letter$.
+The outcome of the Schensted insertion is defined as the~result of the~aforementioned procedure; it will be denoted by $\tableau \leftarrow \letter$.